Xfers/docs/source/index.md

 }
 ```

-This endpoint allows user to update their account information, this especially important for account that require KYC.
+This endpoint allows user to update their account information, this is especially important for account that would require KYC.

 #### HTTPS Request